Graduation (album): Lyrics and themes

-West regains his lyrical dexterity on "Barry Bonds", a competitive, though friendly battle with Lil Wayne in which the two MC exchange braggadocios rhymes.
+West regains his lyrical dexterity on "Barry Bonds", a competitive, though friendly battle with Lil Wayne in which the two MC exchange braggadocious rhymes.
 The song uses Major League Baseball player Barry Bonds as a metaphor for West's ability to create music hits.
 "Drunk and Hot Girls" is a first-person narrative that illustrates a man courting an attractive intoxicated woman in a club but gets more than what he bargained for.
 "Everything I Am" is a song of self-examination, in which West attempts to confront his fallacies by surveying the consequences of his outspokenness ruminating over various ways people expect him to conduct himself.
 In the track, West addresses his indifference towards constructing a gangster persona, his refusal to dress and act like every other rapper, his inclination towards social commentary, and his lack of self-restraint.
 West comes to the conclusion that while he will never be able to live up to people's expectations and will always be disadvantageously flawed; it's all these imperfections and more that serve to make up who he is.
 When writing the song, West thought of a young girl in high school dealing with people coming down on her.
+The Glory, like Champion, is also motivational, featuring lyrics with West looking on his fame, and features samples from Laura Nyro's Save The Country and Mountain's Long Red.